greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-performance.html.md

     Greenplum Database allocates memory optimally for different operators in a query and frees and re-allocates memory during the stages of processing a query.

-**Note:** Greenplum Database uses GPORCA, the Greenplum next generation query optimizer, by default.
+> **Note** Greenplum Database uses GPORCA, the Greenplum next generation query optimizer, by default.
 GPORCA extends the planning and optimization capabilities of the Postgres optimizer.
 For information about the features and limitations of GPORCA, see [Overview of GPORCA](query-piv-opt-overview.html).

 **Parent topic:** [Querying Data](../../query/topics/query.html)